NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/AnnotationMR-US/Readme.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-1. Objective A. Describe **what you plan to achieve** in 1-2 sentences.
+1. Objective A. Create a UI that provides new functionality and gathers existing functionality in one place to facilitate landmarking
-1. Objective B. Investigate the rendering infrastructure that would facilitate the adjustment of landmark position in the 3D view of Slicer
+2. Objective B. Investigate the rendering infrastructure that would facilitate the adjustment of landmark position in the 3D view of Slicer
-1. Objective C. ...
+3. Objective C. ...

 ## Approach and Plan